Spurgeon008/Fashion-Assistant-AI-VTON-/CUSTOMIZATION_GUIDE.md

 ## 🎨 Easy Customization

-This guide shows you how to customize the look and feel of your GreatKart website without breaking anything.
+This guide shows you how to customize the look and feel of your SmartFitStudios website without breaking anything.

 ## 🌈 Color Customization